datacarpentry/spreadsheet-ecology-lesson/_episodes/00-intro.md

 ### Using Spreadsheets for Data Entry and Cleaning

-However, there are circumstances where you might want to use a spreadsheet program to produce “quick and dirty” calculations or figures, and some of these features can be used in data cleaning, prior to importation into a statistical analysis program.
+However, there are circumstances where you might want to use a spreadsheet program to produce “quick and dirty” calculations or figures, and data cleaning will help you use some of these features.
+Data cleaning also puts your data in a better format prior to importation into a statistical analysis program.
 We will show you how to use some features of spreadsheet programs to check your data quality along the way and produce preliminary summary statistics.